auth0/docs/custom-authentication.md

 	https://@@account.namespace@@/p/custom/@@ticket@@

-> After entering the ticket the connector will exchange trust information (like URLs, endpoints, etc.) with the server and.
+> After entering the ticket, the connector will exchange trust information (like URLs, endpoints, etc.) with the server.

 ##2.
 Let's try to login!